NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

   >
   > **Needed preparations**
   > * Collect the sample descriptions in txt format according to the metadata standard [Minimum Information About a Sequencing Experiment (MINSEQE)](http://fged.org/projects/minseqe/)
-  > * Collect the sequence library descriptions from collaborator who did the sequencing
-  > * Make sure that sequence files are in either fastq or bam format, and compressed with gzip
   >
   > **License**
   >